-Counseling and school-based services are offered for students at each school building in the district.
-The following is a list of the counselors employed by the district as well as the school-based therapists that provide more intensive supports when needed.
+Counseling and school-based therapy services are available for students at each school building in the district.
+The school counselors are listed at the bottom of the page.

 The SAP is designed to assist students, families, and schools in our partner districts to manage the impact a wide variety of personal and family problems can have on student behavior and achievement.

 Many issues can negatively impact a student, including those related to family conflict, emotional or mental health problems, limited parenting skills, substance abuse, bullying, and other forms of peer conflict.
 Services provided include telephonic consultation, in-person counseling sessions, and referrals to community resources, if needed.

 The Student Assistance Program (SAP) is here to help you and your immediate family members manage the concerns in your life.
 The SAP is available to you 24 hours a day, 7 days a week, and is strictly confidential.

 A free service for those who have experienced COVID-19